tcraghu/apm-gitops/README.md

 `branch` --> branch on the repository to use for gitops e.g., "main"

-Execute the following command to bootstrap Flux onto the Cluster and link with the repository.
+Execute the following command to bootstrap Flux onto the Cluster and linked with the repository.

     #Use the correct values of the arguments according to your environment
     #Windows Powershell